junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *Because I'm infected!*

-Dean closes his eyes, his hands rounding around Cas's shoulder, holding him closer.
-Cas's body feels so fragile under his touch, light like a paper, pale and thin.
+Dean closes his eyes, his hands wrapping around Cas's shoulder, holding him closer.
+Cas's body feels so fragile under his touch, light like paper, pale and thin.
 He can't even tell how much of an angel is left in that exhausted body.

 *I love you.
 We all love you.*